Jayavarman VII: Chronology

 Jayavarman VII is commonly depicted with both his arms amputated.

-King Suryavarman (Sun Shield) II, builder of the great Angkor Wat, died in 1150.
+King Suryavarman (Sun Shield) II, builder of Angkor Wat, died in 1150.
 He was succeeded by Dharanindravarman II, who ruled until 1160.
-Due to the absence of Jayavarman VII, Yashovarman II succeeded the throne, who was himself overthrown by Tribhuvanadityavarman (Protegee of the Sun of three worlds), assumed to be a usurper.
+Due to the absence of Jayavarman VII, Yashovarman II succeeded the throne, but was overthrown by Tribhuvanadityavarman (Protegee of the Sun of three worlds), assumed to be a usurper.
 In 1177, the Chams, led by Jaya Indravarman IV, invaded and Angkor was sacked.
-Nonetheless, this date, not to mention the event itself, has been questioned by Michael Vickery, who doubts the reliability of the Chinese sources for this period.
+Nonetheless, this date, and the event itself, have been questioned by Michael Vickery, who doubts the reliability of the Chinese sources for this period.
 In 1181 Jayavarman VII became king after leading the Khmer forces against the Chams.
-Jayavarman VII then exacted vengeance against Champa in 1190, for the earlier raid in 1177.
+In 1190, he took revenge on Champa for the 1177 raid.

 Jayavarman died around 1218.
 He was succeeded by Indravarman II, who died by 1243.
-Indravarman was succeeded further by Jayavarman VIII, a Shivaite.
+Indravarman was succeeded by Jayavarman VIII, a Shivaite.
 He embarked on the destruction or defacement of Jayavarman VII's Buddhist works.
-The niches all along the top of the wall around the city contained images of the Buddha, and most of these were removed.
-This included the great statue of Buddha at Bayon, and the Buddha images in Angkor Thom, which were converted into linga.
+The niches along the top of the wall around the city contained images of the Buddha, and most were removed, as were the statue of Buddha at Bayon and the Buddha images in Angkor Thom, which were converted into linga.

 Legacy

 The history of the Khmer empire cannot be read in the manner of European patterns of kingship, inheritance, or nationhood.
-The sons of a Khmer king did not necessarily inherit their father's thrones; Jayavarman VII himself had many sons, such as Suryakumara and Virakumara (the suffix kumara usually is translated as "prince", one of the king's sons), and Srindrakumaraputra, the crown prince who died before his father, but only Indravarman II inherited the throne.
+A son of a Khmer king did not necessarily inherit the throne; Jayavarman VII had many sons, such as Suryakumara, Virakumara (the suffix "kumara" usually is translated as "prince"), and Srindrakumaraputra, the crown prince who died before his father, but only Indravarman II inherited the throne.

-Jayavarman VII built 121 "houses with fire" rest houses built every fifteen kilometers along raised highways for travellers, and 102 hospitals.
+Jayavarman VII built 121 "houses with fire" rest houses every 15 kilometers along raised highways for travellers, and 102 hospitals.
 His was the "Buddhism of the Greater Vehicle".
-However, Brahmans continued to play a "role at court", with Hrishikesa being made chief priest, with the title Jayamahapradhana.
+But Brahmans continued to play a "role at court", with Hrishikesa being made chief priest, with the title Jayamahapradhana.

-He married Princess Jayarajadevi and then, after her death, married her sister Indradevi.
+Jayavarman married Princess Jayarajadevi.
+After her death, he married her sister Indradevi.
 The two women are commonly thought to have been a great inspiration to him, particularly in his strong devotion to Buddhism.

-Though he had many sons, we know the names of only four, Suryakumara (mentioned in Ta Prohm), Virakumara (mentioned in Preah Khan), Srindrakumara (mentioned in Banteay Chhmar), and Tamalinda (later became a bhikku).
+Though he had many sons, we know the names of only four, Suryakumara (mentioned in Ta Prohm), Virakumara (mentioned in Preah Khan), Srindrakumara (mentioned in Banteay Chhmar), and Tamalinda (who became a bhikku).
 He also fathered Sukhara Mahadevi, chief consorts of Pho Khun Pha Mueang, that appeared in Stele of Wat Sri choom Script of Sukhothai Historical Park.

 In popular culture

-A fictionalised account of the life of Jayavarman VII forms the basis of one thread of Geoff Ryman's 2006 novel The King's Last Song.
+A fictionalised account of Jayavarman VII's life is the basis of one thread of Geoff Ryman's 2006 novel The King's Last Song.

-Jayavarman VII appears as a playable character in the 4X video game Civilization VI, where he leads the Khmer civilization.
+Jayavarman VII is a playable character in the 4X video game Civilization VI, where he leads the Khmer civilization.